jdblack/sotd/README.md

 ## Bulk Importing Songs

-Songs can be imported over HTTP via a json formatted list.
+Songs can be imported over HTTP/S via a json formatted list.
 The list should have the following structure:

 ```